smikhalevski/doubter/README.md

 to extend functionality of shapes exported from the [doubter/core](https://smikhalevski.github.io/doubter/classes/core.html) module.

-Below is an example, how you can implement a naive email check and extend the [`StringShape`](https://smikhalevski.github.io/doubter/classes/core.StringShape.html).
+Below is an example of how you can implement a naive email check and extend the [`StringShape`](https://smikhalevski.github.io/doubter/classes/core.StringShape.html).

 ```ts